jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 `04-analysis/screening/presenceabsence_intersection/99-coremicrobiome_presenceabsence_pergroup_bootstrapped_complete_nt_speciesgenus_withwithoutcontrols_comparison.tsv`.
 A condensed version of this comparison can be seen in Table R8.

 **Table R8 | Comparison of core micrbiome bootstrappig results when including and excluding controls** Bootstrapping was performed on all host groups (and controls), with 1000 replicates.
+FALSE/TRUE column headers refer to exclusion or inclusion of controls respectively.
 Bold indicate values equal to or exceeding 75%.
 Note genus level taxa have min. support values of 0.07 whereas species level taxa have a min. support value of 0.04.

 | Combination               | Taxon                                    | FALSE     | TRUE     |
 |---------------------------|------------------------------------------|:---------:|:--------:|